Dacia Duster: Safety

+Production and sales

+Production has been confirmed to start by the end of 2023 at the Mioveni plant, with sales expected to start by spring 2024.
+The long-wheelbase variant, the Bigster, will start production at the same plant in 2025, as the head of Dacia Romania stated.

+It has been announced that the model will be offered for sale in Europe, but also under the Renault brand in India (where the first generation was also sold), and for the first time in Australia from 2025, as confirmed by the managing director of Renault Australia, Glen Sealey.

 Motorsport

 A competition version of the Duster, fitted with a 350 hp V6 petrol engine and driven by Alain Prost, took part in the 2009–2010 edition of the French ice racing championship Andros Trophy, finishing in second place at the end of the season.

 In 2010, the Duster participated in the Rallye Aicha des Gazelles, being first in the crossover class.
 The two Dacia teams successfully finished the Rallye on board the Duster: Dounia and Isabelle (Team 315 - Dacia) were first in the general ranking, while Nathalie and Dorothée (Team 316 - Dacia) finished in 5th place (out of 8 teams competing in the class).

 In 2011, Dacia announced that they would be racing the Duster in the "Unlimited Class" of the Pikes Peak International Hill Climb.
 The Dacia Duster 'No Limit' was powered by an 850 bhp version of the VR38DETT engine, used in the Nissan GT-R, mated to a six-speed sequential transmission.
 The car was tuned by Tork Engineering, Sodemo and Renault Sport and was driven by three-time Trophée Andros winner Jean-Phillipe Dayraut.

 In 2013, two Renault Duster prototypes took part in the Dakar Rally, which took place in Peru, Argentina and Chile.
 They were powered by 3.5-litre V6 engines, developing over 300 hp, and were driven by Emiliano Spataro and José García, with Benjamin Lozada and Javier Mauricio as co-drivers.

 For the 2015 and 2016 editions of the Dakar Rally the Renault Dusters were significantly changed and now feature a Nissan VK50VE V8 engine, SADEV gearbox, Reiger shock absorbers and Powerbrake 6-piston calipers.